gogins/csound-webserver-opcodes/README.md

 ## Performance

-The JavaScript code executes immediately when the opcode is invoked, but the code can create modules with function definitions, class definitions, and so on that will be available for other code on the page.
+The JavaScript code executes immediately when the browser has been created and its Web page has finished loading, but the code can create modules with function definitions, class definitions, and so on that will be available for other code on the page.

 ## Performance